• About

 Imagery Date: January 23, 2005

 Although mapvertising seemed to have reached its peak not long after the debut of Google Earth in 2005, it’s not a new idea.
-Google Sightseeing proclaims this logo for Readymix — which was constructed in 1965 in the Australian desert — to be the world’s first advertisement that’s visible from space; that’s probably stretching it.
+Google Sightseeing proclaims this logo for Readymix — a 1965 creation in the Australian desert — to be the world’s first advertisement that’s visible from space.
+But that’s probably stretching it.
 It covers a rectangular area measuring 1-mile wide by 2-miles across.

 Maxim